BlueBrain/nexus/src/main/paradox/docs/api/1.1/admin/admin-projects-api.md

 - `{payload}`: Json - is the actual payload of the current project
 - `{type}`: String - is a type identifier for the current project.
 Possible types are: ProjectCreated, ProjectUpdated and ProjectDeprecated
 - `{id}`: String - is the identifier of the project event.
-It can be used in the `Last-Event-Id` query parameter
+It can be used in the `Last-Event-Id` HTTP Header

 **Example**